jariy/AudioBoxVR2/README.md

 ## Latest Features

-* Uses valve renderer adaptive MSAA and overscan settings which improves viewing quality
+* Uses valve renderer adaptive MSAA
 * Added a realtime camera feed - this needs to be enabled in Steam - useful for seeing external instruments.
 * Added a spotlight that can be triggered using a pulse.

+## Proposed Roadmap
+visuals
+ mesh / fbx viewer
+ particle generator

+enhancements
+ mixer aux to headphones
+ drum velocity
+ teleport
+ environment selector

+instruments
+ chord sequencer - simple buttons with chords in chosen key physics ball - creates pulse on collision video loop and scrubber

 ## Requirements